this page is being re-constructed.

 David Brown, clarinet & arranger, began his music career in Chicago.
 He played for 9 years with the 10th Cavalry Regimental Band in New Mexico.
 Johnson identifies him as the band’s chief arranger, who’s also studying music at the University of California.

-James Buchanan, saxophone, studied music education at Alabama State Teachers College.
+James G. Buchanan, saxophone, studied music education at Alabama State Teachers College.
 Before the war, he also worked with Joan Lunceford and arranged several hits for Clarence Love.
 Johnson reports that he had written over twenty pop and patriotic songs being performed by the band.

 Richard Dunlap, trombone, became a pro “at anearly age,” Johnson writes.
 He had played with Louis Armstrong & Fats Waller before the war.